For students who have access to the lab. This means that a member of the lab staff has:

 DOMENIS\YourUtUsername with your UT password.

-Note that this table might be incorrect as we had not had a chance to double-check it.
-The current status (turned on/off?) for each PC is also shown on the lab’s page in CGLearn near the Vive lighthouses admin.
+The current status (turned on/off?) for each PC is shown on the lab’s page in CGLearn near the Vive lighthouses admin.
 So if a PC does not answer, perhaps check from the lab page if it is turned on or not.

 Network Drive Guide

 Members of the lab have access to potentially petabytes of storage space on a networked drive.
 This drive will be attached automatically on all the computers, where you log into with your UT username and password.
 For example, the lab PCs and the PCs in all the computer labs, auditoriums, etc. As long as you are a member of the lab, the drive will automatically appear under Network locations and has the name

 You can also attach this drive to your own computer and access it from anywhere.

 To attach the drive, use the address:

 When it asks for the username and password, use

 To store files on the drive, you should make a new folder there with your name.
 Note that all the files there will be accessible by other lab members too.
 So, do not store confidential files there.
 However, the drive is very useful for storing large files like raw video footage, or files you need to be able to access quickly from multiple computers like presentation slides, practice session codes, homework files, etc.